Health Reimbursement Arrangement (HRA)

 Examples of Medical and Dental Payments You May Be Reimbursed For

 - Insurance premiums for medical (up to $4,950 for individual and $10,000 for family) and dental care, including premiums for qualified long-term care contracts as defined in Pub.
-502. (Insurance premiums for medical coverage cannot be reimbursed when there is more than one full-time employee.)
+502.

 - Prescription medicines or insulin.